Glitched-Reality/PNG-Card-Generator/README.md

 # PNG-Card-Generator
-Simple Python project for makeing basic png trading cards.
+Simple Python project for making basic png trading cards.

 ## How to use
 [Download the lastest release](https://github.com/Glitched-Reality/PNG-Card-Generator/releases/latest) and place it into its own folder.
 The file is unsigned so windows may give smart screen error when running for the first time.